hsna674/FinalProject/README.md

     ```

 ## How to Play
-Upon launching the Game Library, you will be presented with a menu to select one of the nine games.
+Upon launching the Game Library, you will be presented with a menu to select one of the eight games.
 Use the corresponding number to choose a game and follow the on-screen instructions to play.

 ### Game Controls
 - **Tic Tac Toe**: Click in the place where you want to place your piece
 - **Ping Pong**: Use the `W` and `S` keys to move Player 1 and the `Up` and `Down` arrows to move Player 2
 - **BattleShip**: Click cells to attempt to sink the 2 ships.
 - **2048**: Use the arrow keys to move the board around.
-- **Snake**: TBD
-- **Tetris**: TBD
+- **Snake**: Use the arrow keys to move the Snake around and eat the "Apples", which are red dots.
+- **Tetris**: Use the `Left` and `Right` arrow keys to move the pieces left and right.
+Use the `Up` key to rotate the pieces.
 - **Connect 4**: Click on the button above the column where you want to drop your piece.
-- **Space invaders**: TBD
-- **Dinosaur Chrome Game**: TBD
+- **Space invaders**: Use the `Left` and `Right` arrow keys to move the player left and right.
+Use the `Space bar` to shoot projectiles at the aliens.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: